aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/create-a-table/_index.md

 ![creating-table-process](creating-table-process.jpg)

-The following code example shows how to create a formatted table that contains 2 rows and 2 columns:

-{{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderBuildTable-DocumentBuilderBuildTable.cs" >}}

 The following code example shows how to create a simple table using **DocumentBuilder** with default formatting:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-InsertTableUsingDocumentBuilder-SimpleTable.cs" >}}
+{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-InsertTableUsingDocumentBuilder-SimpleTable.cs" >}}//CreateSimpleTable

 The following code example shows how to create a formatted table using DocumentBuilder:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-InsertTableUsingDocumentBuilder-FormattedTable.cs" >}}
+{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-InsertTableUsingDocumentBuilder-FormattedTable.cs" >}}//FormattedTable

 The following code example shows how to insert a nested table using DocumentBuilder:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-InsertTableUsingDocumentBuilder-NestedTable.cs" >}}
+{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-InsertTableUsingDocumentBuilder-NestedTable.cs" >}}//NestedTable

 ## Create a Table via DOM (Document Object Model)